Rejulr/Care/README.md

 * **Track Earnings**: Stay informed about your financials with detailed earning reports and insights.
 * **Stay Connected**: Connect with patients anytime through secure messaging and video calls.

+> [!IMPORTANT]
+> After completing the signup and verification process, Doctors' profiles are not automatically approved.
+Instead, they undergo a review by [Wellbeing Verify](https://github.com/abumubaarak/wellbeingverify), where the provided information is thoroughly validated before the profile is accepted.
+Once the profile is accepted, doctors receive a notification confirming the approval 🎉.

  ## Tech Stack 🔨
  - React Native(New Architecture)
  - TypeScript